We’re on The Quest for:

 - Entrepreneurial Networkers who can connect brands, locations, and events.
 Why invest as a Networker?
 Because we’ll pay a 20% commission.
 If you’re a savvy sales representative, event planner, real estate broker, travel agent, hospitality manager, or communications director, you’re qualified.
 And you probably already know many complementary businesses who would look good together and love to get high quality marketing and video production at a fraction of the traditional cost.

-Series like The Equestrians and The Sorority connect audiences with massive buying power to brand categories with significant ad spending.
+Entertainment + E-Commerce platforms like The Equestrians and Hello Sister connect audiences with massive buying power to brand categories with significant ad spending.

-The Equestrians and The Sorority have several potential revenue streams:
+The Equestrians and Hello Sister have several potential revenue streams:

 1) Direct paid integrated sponsors